 It is possible to assign specific values to the members of an enumeration instead of using the default values.

-This way, the enumeration can start at a value other than 0 and custom values can be assigned to each member.
+This way, you can start the enumeration at a value other than 0 and assign custom values to each member.

-For example, let’s say we want to enumerate the months, but not starting from 0.
-We could assign any int to each Enum value like this.
+For example, suppose we want to enumerate the months, but we don’t want them to start at 0.
+We could assign any int to each value of the Enum like this.

 enum WeekDays